 You may spend up to 12 hours or more on your feet, which takes a toll on your body.
 You care for the physical and emotional needs of patients and their loved ones, many of whom treat you like a servant instead of a trained medical professional.
 You handle a wide range of responsibilities that make every day anything but routine.

 And yet with all that, you wouldn’t do anything else.
-You’re among the most fulfilled and secure professions in the health care industry.
+You’re among the most fulfilled and secure professionals in the healthcare industry.

 You are a nurse.
 Whether you work in a clinic, a hospital, or in the classroom, people depend on you.
 And at home, you and your dependents rely on the income you earn from this noble profession.